Finnoy Travel - Travel Stories and Reviews

 Falasarna Beach

-To reach Falasarna from Chania, you need to drive on the highway to Kissamos and then half an hour more on scenic mountain roads.
+To reach Falasarna from Chania, drive on the highway to Kissamos and then half an hour more on scenic mountain roads.
 The roads are in good condition and easy to drive.
 You will easily find free parking places at Falasarna.

 Lake Kournas

 The beautiful Lake Kournas is the only lake with fresh water in Crete.
-It is just 4km away from Georgioupolis.
+It is just 4km from Georgioupolis.
 This small lake is well-known for its fresh and bright water.
-Many people hire a pedal boat and the luckiest of them will see turtles.
+Many people hire a pedal boat, and the luckiest will see turtles.
 The water is clean and bright.
-The lake is also suitable for swimming though the beach is not perfect.
+The lake is also suitable for swimming, although the beach is not perfect.
 The relaxing and beautiful landscape is ideal for nature lovers.

 Lake Kournas